dajat/domain-control/README.md

 <img src="https://imgur.com/AHG98ZO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once each virtual machine is created, you can review Network Watcher to verify that both machines are under the same virtual network.
-Next, you can virtually login to the Windows 10 machine by selecting the public IP address.
-Go to Microsoft Azure --> Click on Virtual Machine --> Click on VM with Windows 10 --> Copy the Public IP address under the Overview tab.
 </p>
 <br />
 <h2>Login to Windows 10 on Remote Desktop</h2>